 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.

 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Due to the decorative finishes found over the surfaces in the property we could not inspect areas below and cannot fully comment upon their condition.
+Due to contents within the garage we could not fully inspect the surrounding areas and cannot fully comment upon their condition.